 “It is nice to be able to let the task go when it has been booked and then pay full attention to the next patient – and I know who takes care of the task.”

 An intuitive user-interface has made the booking procedure simpler for the people booking the tasks and at the same time, the task and status overview gives a better overview during handover between the porters at the hospital.

-The porters are experiencing a higher level of calmness because they are not interrupted in the middle of their work.
-Now, the individual porter is able to contribute to the task flow by setting up tasks themselves.
-The Task Management System includes a tool for documenting the porters’ daily work, which helps visualising workloads and bottlenecks, leading to optimised work planning at the hospital.
-This has made it easier for the staff at Bispebjerg Hospital to improve the work planning so that the number of porters match the demand for capacity.
+The porters are experiencing a higher level of calmness as they are not meeting the same level of interruptions during their work.
+Now, the individual porter can contribute to the task flow by setting up tasks themselves.
+The Columna Flow Task Management system includes a tool for documenting the porters’ daily work, which helps visualising workloads and bottlenecks, resulting in optimised work planning at the hospital.
+This has made it easier for the staff at Bispebjerg Hospital to improve the work planning so that the number of porters match the capacity demand.

-However, the solution benefits more than the service staff.
-In the end, patients will experience a higher level of service and safety, since strengthened coordination and planning leads to porters being able to provide a more patient focused service.
+However, the Columna Flow solution benefits more than the service staff.
+In the end, patients experience a higher level of service and safety, since strengthened coordination and planning leads to porters being able to provide a more patient focused service.